tue-datastewards/research-data-management-handbook/docs/during-research/storage-and-sharing/storage-and-sharing.md

 ## FAQ

 **Where should I store my data during my project?**
 TU/e supports several storage facilities: TU/e network drives, SURFdrive, and Research Drive.
 You can find information on all storage products supported by TU/e on [StorageFinder](https://research-it.pages.tue.nl/storage-finder/).
 By indicating your requirements the tool can help you find an appropriate solution for your needs.
-If you need help choosing a facility or if you have specific needs, please contact [rdmsupport@tue.nl](https://www.tue.nl/en/our-university/library/faq-rdm) or your faculty [Research IT](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx).
+If you need help choosing a facility or if you have specific needs, please contact your faculty [Data Steward](/docs/contact) or [Research IT](https://tuenl.sharepoint.com/sites/intranet-LIS/SitePages/Research-IT.aspx).

 **I have pseudonymized my data.
 Where should I store the key file?**
 It is important to store the key file at another location (i.e., using another storage solution or a separate, password-protected/encrypted folder) than the research data.